georgalis/pub/know/texmf/fonts.md

 substitute per NFSS rules---this is expected and diagnostic (a missing shape in the sample confirms the `.fd` weight/shape inventory from phase 2).

+The sample macro renders bold and italic demo text (not just the labels) so that weight and shape differences are visible across the full pangram.
+A `\clearpage` fires every 30 entries to manage TeX font memory; if compilation still exhausts memory, use `pdflatex --extra-mem-top=10000000` to increase the allocation.

+## Sample Filters

 The `-e` flag controls which encodings appear in the sample.
 The conservative default (T1, OT1, LY1) produces a manageable